 Next on the list of things to do in Bath is relax!
 Once you’ve seen how the Romans enjoyed the hot springs, it’s time to enjoy them for yourself.
 The very modern Thermae Bath Spa is a short walk from the Roman Baths.
 It offers a number of different pools giving you the opportunity to soak in waters which have been seen as beneficial to health for at least 2000 years.
 This includes the famous rooftop pool, overlooking the city, which absolutely cannot be missed.

 You can also book spa packages and treatments at Thermae, including massages.
-It’s a lovely slice of luxury!
+It’s a lovely slice of luxury – I can’t wait to go back.

 Booking is essential, as it gets very busy.
 You get a two hour hour slot to enjoy all the baths have to offer.

-3. Live out your Jane Austen and Bridgerton dreams
+Live out your Jane Austen & Bridgerton dreams – a Georgian Bath walking adventure

 Bath is famous for being the location of choice to film period dramas such as Bridgerton and almost every Jane Austen adaptation ever.
 While the Romans founded Bath, it then declined in popularity.
 A boom in the Georgian period (the 18th and early 19th centuries) saw the city thrive as the upper classes invested in the healing power of the hot springs.
 This period saw the building of almost all of modern Bath.